 May is among four VAD friends to whom Carola dedicated her book.

 Carola went on to write several historical novels.
 Read her poem ‘Brussels, 1919’.

 One of the most famous of the VAD poets, Vera Brittain is well known for her memoir of her experiences as a nurse, Testament of Youth.
-A BBC film adaptation is being produced this year.

 Your battle-wounds are scars upon my heart